Trip Tucker: Personal life

-Trip has a brief romance with princess Kaitamma (played by Padma Lakshmi) from Krios Prime in "Precious Cargo", They enjoy a passionate one-night stand when the pair find themselves alone on an uninhabited planet.
-Although Trip returns to the Enterprise, and she to her own planet, she tells Trip to come visit her on Krios Prime after she becomes ruler.
+Trip has a brief romance with princess Kaitamma (played by Padma Lakshmi) from Krios Prime in "Precious Cargo".
+They enjoy a passionate one-night stand when the pair find themselves alone on an uninhabited planet.
+When Trip returns to the Enterprise, and she to her own planet, she invites Trip to come visit her on Krios Prime after she will have become ruler.

 Trip and Malcolm Reed become close friends after being stuck together in Shuttlepod 1 for 3 days after they find evidence that the Enterprise was destroyed (Shuttlepod One).

 Alternate timelines

 In the alternate timeline seen in the episode "Twilight", Tucker becomes captain of Enterprise following the incapacitation of Jonathan Archer and T'Pol's resignation from Starfleet.
 He is killed when Enterprises bridge is destroyed shortly before Archer resets the timeline.

 As stated above, the episode "E²" takes place in an altered timeline.
 Except that Lorian is the son of T'Pol and Tucker, little else is revealed of the alternate Trip.
 He is long deceased by the time Lorian's version of Enterprise makes rendezvous with its namesake.

+The Star Trek: Lower Decks episode "Fissure Quest" depicts a version of T'Pol from a timeline where she was married to Tucker for 63 years.

 Mirror Universe

 In the Mirror Universe two-part episode, Tucker is the chief engineer of the ISS Enterprise, but is badly disfigured due to exposure from heavy delta ray radiation emanating from his Enterprises engines.
 This version of Tucker also had a sexual relationship with the Mirror T'Pol, who once exploited this relationship in her attempt to sabotage Enterprise; she used a mind meld to implant a posthypnotic suggestion in Tucker's mind.
 It is implied this is not the first time she has used him in this way.
 Tucker is subsequently tortured in the agony booth, but vehemently denies any wrongdoing, insisting that he has always been loyal to the Empire and Archer.
 In the end, Archer tells Reed to break Tucker before releasing him from the booth, much to Tucker's horror.
 He later confronts T'Pol in main engineering and tells her he spent four hours in the booth.
 This version of Tucker, along with much of the ISS Enterprise crew, travels to the USS Defiant – which had been discovered in the Mirror Universe – and tries to get the ship working to further the Mirror Archer's attempt to take over the Terran Empire.
-Tucker character successfully foils a plot by the Mirror Phlox to sabotage key systems aboard Defiant.
+Tucker successfully foils a plot by the Mirror Phlox to sabotage key systems aboard Defiant.